 After shrimp are done (they will have formed tight C shapes and feel firm to the touch), remove them from the heat.

-Add the bang bang sauce and stir well.
+Step 4: Add the sauce and stir well.

 Serve over cauliflower rice, rice, slaw, lettuce or as tacos!

 - Before you start this recipe, be sure your shrimp are already defrosted (if previously frozen), peeled, deveined and the tails removed.